ray-project/ray/doc/source/serve/monitoring.md

 For an overview of logging in Ray, see [Ray Logging](ray-logging).
 :::

-Ray Serve uses Python's standard `logging` facility with the `"ray.serve"` named logger.
+Ray Serve uses Python's standard `logging` facility with the logger named `"ray.serve"`.
 By default, logs are emitted from actors both to `stderr` and on disk on each node at `/tmp/ray/session_latest/logs/serve/`.
 This includes both system-level logs from the Serve controller and HTTP proxy as well as access logs and custom user logs produced from within deployment replicas.